woodjooe/CTFs-Authored/CyberTEK CTF 2024/A Different Breed/writeup.md

 2ND STEP:  FACTOR N

 Knowing the IV, you know the 2nd half of the flag and therefore the 128*3 most significant bits of one of the prime numbers.

-Knowing these few bits, you can optimize factorisation of N and then get the value of the primes P and Q. knowing the values of P and Q you can convert them to bytes.
+Knowing these few bits, you can optimize factorisation of N and then get the value of the primes P and Q. (USING COPPERSMITH FACTORIZATION METHOD)

+knowing the values of P and Q you can convert them to bytes.
 And deduce your flag ! (classic RSA decryption)